make-all/tuya-local/DEVICES.md

 - 4 way power monitoring strip (2 types)
   _confirmed as working with Kogan KASPS10A3P3UA 3 socket + USB powerstrip
 - 4 way powerstrip with USB
-  _confirmed as working with AOFO ZLD-44EU-W_
+  _confirmed as working with AOFO ZLD-44EU-W, another variant with Home Awesome device_
 - 4 way powerstrip with USB and restore power state config.
 - Generic smartplug with power monitoring (older models) _confirmed as working with Kogan, Blitzwolf and Gosund single smartplugs (smartplugv1)_